wxo15/daBoot/README.md

 * Roles (Lead, dev and testers) can be given to member with different responsibilities and access.
 * Tickets can be submitted by both authenticated and unauthenticated users, to ease bug submission by people outside the project.
 * Tickets can be assigned to a dev/lead with a specific deadline.
 Comments can be posted on the ticket by anyone in the team.
-* Peripheral functionalities like dashboard, notifications etc.
+* Peripheral functionalities like dashboard, user search, notifications etc.

 ## Technology Overview
 ### Front-end